-Temple University's Room Change Process occurs at the beginning of each semester and is available throughout the entire academic year.
+Normally, Temple University's room change process occurs at the beginning of each semester and is available throughout the entire academic year.
+There are three main room change periods during the academic year: early fall, mid-fall, and early spring.
+The week prior to each room change period, students will be encouraged to submit a Room Change Request via Temple's MyHousing system available via TUportal.
 Students are always encouraged to speak with their building administrators, such as the Front Desk Manager, Resident Assistant, and/or Resident Director, to discuss room change procedures, policies and issues involved in their room.
 Building staff will work with students to ensure they properly check-in and check-out of their spaces.
 Necessary room changes due to student conflicts and/or building maintenance issues may occur at any time throughout the year.
-For specific information about the Room Change Process, please visit: https://housing.temple.edu/ select-your-housing/room-change.
+For specific information about the Room Change Process, please visit https://housing. temple.edu/select-your-housing/room-change.